Changing or ending employment on an Accredited Employer Work Visa?14 Apr 2025

-If you are holding an accredited employer work visa and are changing your employment role, employment location, employer, or any combination of these, then you may be able to apply for a Variation of Conditions (VOC) of your visa to enable you to change your employment.
+If you are holding an accredited employer work visa and are changing your employment role, employment location, employer, or any combination of these, then you may be able to just apply for a Variation of Conditions (VOC) of your existing visa to enable you to change your employment.

 A VOC application can be submitted online.
 You need to include in your application: